brightway-lca/bw_interface_schemas/README.md

 ## Comparison with Brightway2

 These new interfaces break backwards compatibility.
-We do not take such steps lightly; these changes were necessary to include database, projects, and methods in the same data store as other nodes and edges, and to add sanity checks and simpler code paths to building correct supply chain models.
+We do not take such steps lightly; these changes were necessary to include product systems, projects, and methods in the same data store as other nodes and edges, and to add sanity checks and simpler code paths to building correct supply chain models.

 Our approach has the following advantages: